I’ve known Gina Driscoll for a while and had the recent occasion for a post-election catchup, in her new role as city councilwoman.

 Setting out to see who we might get involved in an effort to reduce plastic straw usage in St. Pete, we learned that it wasn’t just an issue people were already thinking about, they were planning to do something about it.

-With the support of 20 local businesses committed to the simple act of allowing guests to request a straw, we can empower discussion that leads to understanding of an issue that is, quite frankly, plaguing our oceans.
+With the support of Bank OZK and 20 local businesses, who all jumped in support without second thought, committed to the simple act of allowing guests to request a straw, we can empower discussion that leads to understanding of an issue that is, quite frankly, plaguing our oceans.
 Hopefully, that discussion will evolve into something even greater than a ban or restriction, whereby a 100% voluntary businesses-led effort made the job of government, even easier.